businesspolicy/businesspolicy.github.io/site/casetest/test-2.md

 * **The Warehouse Experience:** Stepping into a warehouse club is a distinct experience.
 The stores are designed for efficiency, with large, no-frills buildings, palletized displays, and high racking.
 This operational efficiency translates to lower overhead costs.
 * **The Thrill of the Hunt:** Warehouse clubs are masters of merchandising.
 A constantly changing assortment, limited-time offers, and unexpected finds create a "treasure hunt" atmosphere, driving impulse buys and repeat visits.
 * **Serving Two Masters:** Warehouse clubs cater to a diverse clientele, serving both individual households and small businesses.
-Okay, I've revised the text to combine those sections and create a smoother transition.
-Let me know what you think.

 The U.S. warehouse club channel has demonstrated robust growth over the years, with a compounded annual growth rate (CAGR) of 6% since 2007 This growth is attributed to factors such as the expansion of club locations, an increase in membership numbers (including the uptake of higher-tier memberships), the broadening of product and service selections, and significant expansion in e-commerce.